AI4Bharat/IndicXlit/README.md

 [IndicXlit en-indic model](https://wandb.ai/cs20s002/transliteration_model/runs/3gdvqx6e?workspace=user-cs20s002).

 ### Evaluating a trained model
-- The trained model is aved in the transformer directory.
+- The trained model is saved in the transformer directory.
 It will have the following files:
 ```bash
 # transformer/
 # └── checkpoint_best.pt